Other Exercises

 She was fifty-one years old and gave birth to ten children

-Who carried the and took out the garbage
+Who the dishes and took out the garbage

-And never sat at the head of the table
+And never sat once at the of the table

-And didn't even talk to the people at the table
+And didn't even to the people at the table

-Who just cleaned up all the food from the table
+Who cleaned up all the food from the table

-And emptied the ashtrays on a whole other level,
+And emptied the ashtrays on a other level,

 Got killed by a blow, lay slain by a cane

-Doomed and determined to all the gentle.
+Doomed and to all the gentle.

-And she never done nothing to William Zanzinger.
+And she never done to Zanzinger.

-In the courtroom of honor, the his gavel
+In the courtroom of honor, the judge pounded his gavel

-To show that all's equal and that the courts are on the level
+To that all's equal and the are on the level

-And that the strings in the books ain't pulled and persuaded
+And that the in the books ain't and persuaded

-And that the nobles get properly handled
+And that even the nobles get properly handled

-And that the of law has no top and no bottom,
+And that the ladder of law has no top and no bottom,

-Who just happened to be feelin' that way without warnin'.
+Who to be feelin' that way without warnin'.

 And he spoke through his cloak, most deep and distinguished,